brunomaruwka1/projekt_python/README-Bruno.md

 "Star Wars: A New Hope".
 It will consist of approximately 10 levels in which the player will have to face opponents.

+INSTALLATION
+===
+- you need to install pygame library at your device:
+    1. Open the command prompt/terminal on your computer.
+    2. Type the following command: pip install pygame and hit Enter.
+    This command will download and install Pygame along with its dependencies.

+    Note: If you're using Python 3, you may need to use pip3 instead of pip.

 TODO
 ====